How Chinese State Media Bullied Disney

 Although the Xi regime does its best to hide the horrors perpetrated against the Uighurs, there have been images and reporting that illustrate the brutality.
 Tools of technological tyranny are used to enforce social control inside the draconian camps, as well as surrounding areas.
 Last fall, a disturbing video showed blindfolded men with their heads shaved waiting to be forced on trains.
 Recently, a doctor shared graphic testimony about “forced abortion and removal of wombs” against Uighur women.

-Washington Post writer pondered: “Why did Disney need to work in Xinjiang?”
+A Washington Post writer pondered: “Why did Disney need to work in Xinjiang?”
 After answering his own question by definitively stating “it didn’t,” the columnist explained that Disney’s conscious choice to shoot there “helps normalize a crime against humanity.”
 Axios reported that Mulan production staff spent months in the region but opted not to use their “special access” to “shed a light on what is widely recognized as the largest internment of an ethnic-religious group since World War II.”

 The American film industry’s appeasement of Beijing was recently subject to a brutal report by PEN America titled: “Made in Hollywood, Censored in Beijing.”
 The advocacy group focused on the fact that China is set to become the world’s largest movie market, which has resulted in Tinseltown elite making artistic and editorial decisions aimed at appeasing the Communist Party of China.